faiyazabdullah/JailbreakTracer/README.md

 ## Methodology
 ![Methodology](assets/jailbreaktracer.png)

-This diagram illustrates the full pipeline of the **JailbreakTracer** framework, including:

-- Collection of real and synthetic prompts
-- Preprocessing and tokenization
-- Transformer-based classifier training
-- Evaluation using standard NLP metrics
-- Integration of LIME for explainable AI (XAI)
+The diagram below captures the end-to-end flow of the _JailbreakTracer_ framework — from curating a diverse set of real and synthetic adversarial prompts, through structured preprocessing and transformer-based classifier training, to rigorous evaluation using standard NLP metrics.
+The pipeline is capped with LIME-powered explainability, enabling transparent, token-level insights into model decisions.
+This integrated approach ensures both robust jailbreak detection and interpretable AI outcomes.

 ## Dataset
 Download our dataset from [Kaggle](https://www.kaggle.com/datasets/faiyazabdullah/jailbreaktracer-corpus)